fivetran/terraform-provider-fivetran/docs/resources/external_logging.md

 # Resource: fivetran_external_logging

-This resource allows you to create, update, and delete log services.
+This resource allows you to create, update, and delete logging service.

 ## Example Usage